Mattgaudet/Elevator-Simulation/README.md

   - `ElevatorIdleState.java`:  Implements the behavior of an elevator waiting for new requests.
   - `ElevatorTransportingState.java`: Implements the behavior of an elevator actively moving and handling requests.
   - `ElevatorInfo.java`:  Stores information about an elevator's current state for communication purposes.
+  - `ElevatorFaultState.java`: Represents the fault state of an elevator.
+It clears the request queue, stops the elevator at the nearest floor, opens the doors, displays an error message, and logs relevant information when the elevator enters the fault state.

 - **floor**
   - `CSVParser.java`: Parses elevator request data from a CSV file into a list of `ElevatorRequest` objects.